Skip to Content

 Tip

-Please see Project Variables for in depth documentation about creating, configuring and using project variables.
+Please see Project variables for in depth documentation about creating, configuring and using project variables.

 1. In the tree on the left, right-click on the Project Variables category, then select New Project Variable.